kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 Holidays in the Philippines do not match holidays in other countries.
 That said, if it’s Ninoy Aquino day here, the US doesn’t care, and you still have to go to work.
 You usually get paid extra on holidays.

-Also notice that malls are open on weekends and holidays?
+Also, notice that malls are open on weekends and holidays?
 That’s kind of how you will work.
 You are likely going to work on weekends and holidays.
 Weekends, holidays and the day before or after your payday is often considered a critical workday, and not going to work on one of those days can get you fired.

 ## Shifting schedule

 Many call center companies follow a shifting schedule.

-Companies what to be available for their customers twenty four hours a day, seven days a week.
+Companies what to be available for their customers twenty-four hours a day, seven days a week.

 So your schedule may change.